Skip to content

 320. Introducing Our New Co-Host

-Brian Hyatt joins Jim Shannon as the new Bourbon Road co-host, tasting JTS Brown, Four Roses Single Barrel, and two rare Blanton's expressions.
+Brian Hyatt joins Jim Shannon as the new Bourbon Road co-host, and they celebrate with JTS Brown, Four Roses Single Barrel, and a rare 117-proof international Blanton's.

 The Bourbon Road Media Player